mattclegg/silverstripe-doc-restructuring/master/cms/docs/en/topics/datamodel.md

 The advanced object-relational layer in Silverstripe is one of the main reasons for requiring PHP5.
-Most of its customizations are possible through [PHP5 Object Overloading](http://www.onlamp.com/pub/a/php/2005/06/16/overloading.html) handled in the [Object](Object)-class.
+Most of its customizations are possible through [PHP5 Object Overloading](http://www.onlamp.com/pub/a/php/2005/06/16/overloading.html) handled in the `[api:Object]`-class.

-See [database-structure](database-structure) for in-depth information on the database-schema.
+See [database-structure](/reference/database-structure) for in-depth information on the database-schema.
-See [objectmodel](objectmodel) for further details about casting values and the underlying property-transformations.

 ## Generating the database-schema